DIY Floral Mobile for Nursery

 Secure your ribbon ends together above your wreath.

-To do this, I used the hot glue to glue the top piece of each ribbon together.
-Then I cut a small piece of leftover ribbon to create a loop – and secured that with hot glue to either side of the combined ribbon.
+To do this, I used the hot glue gun to glue the top piece of each ribbon together.
+Then I cut a small piece of leftover ribbon to create a loop – and secured that with a dab of glue to either side of the combined ribbon.

 To cover the glue, carefully wrap another piece of ribbon around that spot.